FDA bans red dye No. 3 from foods

 Some food manufacturers have already reformulated products to remove Red 3.
 In its place they use beet juice; carmine, a dye made from insects; and pigments from foods such as purple sweet potato, radish and red cabbage, according to Sensient Food Colors, a St. Louis-based supplier of food colors and flavorings.

-Associated Press writer Kimberlee Kruesi in Nashville, Tennessee, contributed to this report.
+Associated Press writers Kimberlee Kruesi in Nashville, Tennessee, and Linley Sanders in Washington contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.